admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 ![](./deck-preset.jpg)

-Note that, unlike automatically created Decks, cards within this preset deck will always be in English.
+Note that, at this stage, custom decks created with this preset, unlike automatically created Decks, are always in English.

-Once you're done, go to `Configure Settings > System Settings > Castle Falkenstein` to register your customer deck/piles.
+Once you're done, go to `Configure Settings > System Settings > Castle Falkenstein` to register your customer deck.

 Make sure you shuffle the decks before your players get a chance to draw cards from them also.
 The system won't do it for you.